fluree/docs.flur.ee/src/content/docs/identity/auth-records.md

 Furthermore, there is no proof, other than the Authority's protocols that the person who issued the transactions is who they say they are.

-Authorities can be a very useful tool to allow users of FlureeDB to issue transactions without maintaining private keys, but this approach is less secure and does not provide cryptographic proof that a particular individual issued a given transaction.
+Authorities can be a very useful tool to allow users of Fluree to issue transactions without maintaining private keys, but this approach is less secure and does not provide cryptographic proof that a particular individual issued a given transaction.